Central extensions, derivations, and automorphisms of semi-direct sums of the Witt algebra with its intermediate series modules: Derivations

+Next, we compute derivations of $\W_X(\lambda)$.
+As remarked in Section \ref{sec:preliminaries}, computing derivations of $\g$ is equivalent to computing $\HH^1(\g;\g)$.
 There is a close relationship between the automorphisms of a Lie algebra $\g$ and its derivations: if we have a (smooth) one-parameter subgroup of $\Aut(\g)$, differentiating it at $0$ gives a derivation of $\g$.
 In other words, derivations of $\g$ can be seen as ``infinitesimal automorphisms''.
+We now introduce notation for the derivations that arise from one-parameter subgroups of $\Aut(\W_X(\lambda))$.